broccoliboy/collapse-paper-tabs/README.md

 # collapse-paper-tabs

-A polymer paper-tabs that collapses into a menu button for small screens.
+A Polymer paper-tabs element that collapses into a menu button on small screens.

+## Installation

+`bower install --save broccoliboy/collapse-paper-tabs`